-We are also securing additional quantities of the PEG starting material used to manufacture Zimura from our sole source supplier.
-We are in discussions with this supplier for a long-term supply agreement for the PEG starting material, and we may not be able to agree to terms or may need to agree to unfavorable terms in order to secure adequate supply.
-This supplier may need to scale up its purification process in order to support supply of PEG for Zimura at a commercial scale.
-We believe there are a limited number of alternative suppliers for this critical raw material, and if we need to use those suppliers, it could increase our costs and delay our manufacturing plans for Zimura.
+We order the PEG starting material used to make Zimura drug substance from a sole source third-party manufacturer outside the United States.
+We currently procure the supply on a purchase order basis and are planning to enter into a long-term supply agreement with this manufacturer for the PEG starting material.
+However, we may not be able to agree to terms or may need to agree to unfavorable terms in order to secure adequate supply.
+We are assessing this supplier's capacity to supply the PEG at the scale that we expect we will need for commercial manufacturing.
+If this supplier is unable to supply us the PEG in line with our expectations, we believe there are a limited number of alternative suppliers for this critical raw material, and if we need to use those suppliers, it could increase our costs and delay our manufacturing plans for Zimura.